 Over the years, I've read one Anastasia story after another.
 I soon learned the film was far from the truth.
 Actually, author Jackson Pearce wrote about that here.
 Another thing I realized was that all the retellings I got my hands on ended with the family's devastating death.
 No one in children's literature has explored the 'what if' realistic tale of Anastasia surviving the Bolshevik's brutal attack.
 So, I did.
 And I hope I wrote a version that'd make the grand duchess smile.

 3. You write for children and adults.
 Which is this?

-While there are some darker elements in Saving Anastasia, the themes and characters' voices are middle grade.
-However, I believe teens (and even adults, many like myself who remember the Anastasia film from our earlier years), will enjoy the story,
+While there are some darker elements in Saving Anastasia, the themes and characters' voices are suitable for a readers as young as middle grade, but will also appeal to teens and even adults, many like myself who remember the Anastasia film from our earlier years.